 Clinical and Research Background

 Dr. Juric-Sekhar believes making the right diagnosis is an important step in the treatment of patients with various disorders.
 Therefore, she strives to make the best neuropathological diagnosis of her patients using the most modern tools available.
-Her clinical practice includes various tumors of the central nervous system (CNS), neuromuscular and ophthalmic disorders, vascular neuropathology, and brain autopsy subspecialty.
+Her clinical practice includes various tumors of the central nervous system (CNS), neuromuscular and ophthalmic disorders, vascular neuropathology, and brain autopsy.

 Board Certified in Anatomic Pathology and Neuropathology